SnehaKalariya/GitDemo/README.md

 ## Ready to use template provided with this project

 - I have created an entire template with boiler plate code for VIP architecture.
 You can consume it from here
+- I also have created a template for MVVM architecture.
+So that you can enrich the template with your own boiler plate code